Gillani0/play-commons/play-commons-eventtypes/README.md

 }
 ```

-* `sioc:content` adds a single attribute with a message content, not datatype is specified so it is the default, `xsd:string`
+* `sioc:content` adds a single attribute with a message content, no datatype is specified so it is the default, `xsd:string`
-* `:location` adds a *structured* attribute using a randomly generated subject with respective properties `a`, `geo:lat`, `geo:long`
+* `:location` adds a *structured* attribute using a randomly generated object with respective properties `a`, `geo:lat`, `geo:long`
 * `geo:lat` and `geo:long` add properties to the randomly generated object (not directly to the event)
 * `geo:lat` and `geo:long` have typed values of `xsd:double`

 Instantiating Events
 --------------------
-Events can be created in two ways: Using the PLAY SDK in Java an event object can be instantiated and setters can be called conveniently for each event property.
+Events can be created in two ways: Using the PLAY SDK in Java an event object can be instantiated and getters/setters can be called conveniently for each event property.
 If the complexity of the SDK is not needed or not wanted (Maven dependencies) a template approach can be used to create a string like the above examples.

 Examples how to create an event using the SDK: <a href="src/test/java/eu/play_project/platformservices/eventformat/EventTypesTest.java">EventTypesTest.java</a>